Gene Gnocchi

 Gnocchi was born in Fidenza into a working-class family.
-He was an aspiring vocalist in a rock band when he was younger, and also has a degree as a lawyer; however, both these different roads produced quite unsuccessful results.
+He was an aspiring vocalist in a rock band when he was younger, and also has a degree as a lawyer; however he was largely unsuccessful in both roles.

-He took advice from the general public and took the road of a comedian.
-He started to appear on the then unknown stage of Milan's Zelig in the 1980s, as well as an emerging comedian on the Maurizio Costanzo Show.
+He took advice from the general public and attempted to become a comedian.
+He started to appear on the then unknown stage of Milan's Zelig in the 1980s, and also as an emerging comedian on the Maurizio Costanzo Show.

 Gnocchi started enjoying success in the 1990s and now is mostly known for his role in Quelli che il calcio, a Raidue football-related TV show with Simona Ventura, usually aired on Sundays.

 The Serie A dream

 During the 2006–07 edition of Quelli che il calcio, Gnocchi challenged the entire world of football, asking for an opportunity to play five minutes in a Serie A match.
 He wanted to prove that he's better than some of the overrated Serie A players, and wanted to remind everyone that at the end of the day football is only a game.

-A lot encouraged this initiative, including Marcello Lippi and Alessandro Del Piero.
-Four teams, Atalanta, Bologna (of Serie B), Siena and Torino in fact offered a trial to the comedian.
+Many Italian football players encouraged this initiative, including Marcello Lippi and Alessandro Del Piero.
+Four teams, Atalanta, Bologna (of Serie B), Siena, and Torino in fact offered a trial to the comedian.